AVI to MP4

 AVI is a 30-year-old container, and that is the problem

 AVI was Microsoft's 1992 answer to digital video.
-It is still around, but the codecs that ended up living inside it — DivX, Xvid, MPEG-4 Part 2, MP3 audio — are basically retired.
+The container is still around, but the codecs that ended up living inside it — DivX, Xvid, MPEG-4 Part 2, MP3 audio — are basically retired.
 Modern browsers will not decode them.
 Quick Look will not preview them. iOS will refuse them outright.
 Even VLC, the universal player of last resort, sometimes audio-desyncs on older AVIs.
-The right move is almost always to re-encode the streams into H.264 + AAC and hand them off in an MP4 wrapper, which is exactly what this tool does.
+The right move is almost always to re-encode the streams into H.264 + AAC and hand them off in an MP4 wrapper.

 Common questions